infrahq/infra/docs/reference/cli-reference.md

 ### Options

 ```
-      --force         Create grant even if requested resources are missing
+      --force         Create grant even if requested user, destination, or role are unknown
   -g, --group         Required if identity is of type 'group'
       --role string   Type of access that identity will be given (default "connect")
 ```